log in to manage your profile and account

 Published: Monday, September 17, 2018 @ 7:34 PM

-SIDNEY — UPDATE @ 8:30 p.m.
-(Sept.
-18): The state patrol is continuing to investigate a I-75 Shelby County crossover crash Monday night that left a northern Ohio man dead and three other people injured:
+SIDNEY — An I-75 Shelby County crossover crash on Monday, Sept.
+17, left a northern Ohio man dead and three other people injured:

 THE FULL REPORT